 - Successful applicants must formally accept the offer to officially change Faculties.
 Such students must also communicate with a Math internal transfer advisor to help with their course selection for their first term in Math.

-If you have questions, please contact an internal transfer advisor.
+If you have questions, please email the internal transfer advisor.